scrool/xled/CONTRIBUTING.rst

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

+Generally project should implement only features described on https://xled-docs.readthedocs.io/ .
+Make sure you update device features, behavior, endpoints and so on there as well.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~